saurav595/ActivityTracker/README.md

 # CS5500Project
 Repo for CS5500 Group Project

-This project is done my Ka Foon (Kelvin) Siu, Saurav Shah and Vedanta Prusty.
+This project is done by Ka Foon (Kelvin) Siu, Saurav Shah and Vedanta Prusty.

 This project is for the CS5500 - Foundations of Software Engineering Class.